Menachem Mautner: Legal and academic career

 Mautner was twice visiting professor at Michigan Law School, teaching courses on contract law and commercial transactions; twice visiting professor at NYU Law School, teaching courses on contract law and law and culture - in 1996 he was among the first 20 legal scholars from all over the world appointed by NYU Law School to its Global Law School Program; visiting professor at Cardiff Law School; visiting scholar at Harvard Law School; and visiting professor at Venice International University.
 He taught at Columbia University Law School in the spring term of 2009.

 As a professor at Tel Aviv University Mautner initiated the Law Faculty's "Affirmative Action Program" that was later on adopted by all universities in Israel as part of their admissions programs.
 He also initiated the "Invitation to Law Program" for teaching law at elementary schools and high schools, particularly at poor communities.

 As dean, Mautner led the most far-reaching curriculum change ever undertaken by the faculty, as well as a fourfold expansion of the clinical program of the Faculty.
 In the course of Mautner's tenure as dean, 8 new members were appointed to the faculty.

 In 2007 he was invited to deliver a lecture at the Israel Academy of Sciences and Humanities.

-Mautner was member of the Committee on the Preparation of Israel's New Civil Code (headed by Professor Ahron Barak, President of the Israeli Supreme Court).
+Mautner was member of the Committee on the Preparation of Israel's New Civil Code (headed by Professor Aharon Barak, President of the Israeli Supreme Court).
 He headed the Experts Committee on Revision of Israel's Securities Law, Ministry of Justice.
 He was the Chairperson of the Public Commission on the Rights of Performing Artists, Ministry of Justice.

 In 2006 Mautner was elected by the Senate of Tel Aviv University to serve on the Search Committee for electing the new president of the university.
 At Tel Aviv University, Mautner also headed the Committee on the Establishment of a University Press; he is currently the President of the Disciplinary Tribunal of the Academic Staff; he was member of the Disciplinary Tribunal of Students; he was member of the Central Appointments Committee.
 Since 2012, he has served on the advisory board of the Israeli think tank for common good politics, Shaharit.

+Mautner is a member of the Israeli Law Professors' Forum for Democracy, established in 2023 to respond to the Israeli coalition's plans for changes in the legal system.